HUPO Awards - 2023 recipients

 We are pleased to announce the winners of the HUPO Awards.
 These awards are presented annually at the world congress and recognize the outstanding efforts and achievements of individuals or groups in the field of proteomics.
-We gratefully acknowledge the support of Clinical Proteomics (BioMed Central/Springer Nature), Journal of Proteome Research (ACS Publications) and the HUPO Industrial Advisory Board (IAB) as sponsors of the annual awards.
+We gratefully acknowledge the support of Journal of Proteome Research (ACS Publications) and the HUPO Industrial Advisory Board (IAB) as sponsors of the 2023 awards.

 DISTINGUISHED ACHIEVEMENT IN PROTEOMIC SCIENCES AWARD

-The Distinguished Achievement in Proteomic Sciences Award recognizes a scientist for distinguished scientific achievements in the field of proteomic science.Sponsored by the Journal of Proteome Research (ACS Publications)
+The Distinguished Achievement in Proteomic Sciences Award recognizes a scientist for distinguished scientific achievements in the field of proteomic science.Sponsored By: Journal of Proteome Research (ACS Publications)

 The Discovery in Proteomic Sciences Award recognizes a scientist for a single discovery in the field of proteomics.